corno/bass-clarinet/README.md

 listening to this event, you can keep an eye on that kind of stuff. note: this happens *much* more in strict mode. argument: instance of `Error`.

-`value` - a json value. argument: value, can be a bool, null, string on number
+`value` - a json value. argument: value, can be a bool, null, string or number

-`openobject` - object was opened. argument: key, a string with the first key of the object (if any)
+`openobject` - object was opened. argument: none (this is different from `clarinet`)

 `key` - an object key: argument: key, a string with the current key.
 Not called for first key (use `openobject` for that).